FLSA status

 The Fair Labor Standards Act (FLSA) is a federal law that establishes labor standards, including minimum wage and overtime pay.
 An employee’s FLSA status refers to their classification under this law, specifically whether they are considered exempt or non-exempt.
 This classification determines their eligibility for overtime pay.

 In simpler terms, FLSA status is a designation that categorizes an employee as either eligible (non-exempt) or not eligible (exempt) to receive overtime pay for working more than 40 hours in a workweek.
-Understanding this classification is crucial for both employers to ensure proper compensation and for employees to know their rights under the law.
+Understanding and properly classifying FLSA status can boost employee morale by ensuring fair compensation and promoting a culture of transparency and respect within the workplace.

 What Is the Difference Between FLSA Exempt & Non-Exempt?